pnp/sp-dev-fx-webparts/samples/react-accordion/README.md

 - using PnP web part title control of @pnp/spfx-controls-react library
 - showing SharePoint list data in Accordion format using React Accessible Accordion plugin
 - searching in the fetched data by making use of Search Box from Office Fabric UI

+## Disclaimer

+**THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**

+## Help

+We do not support samples, but we this community is always willing to help, and we want to improve these samples.
+We use GitHub to track issues, which makes it easy for  community members to volunteer their time and help resolve issues.

+If you encounter any issues while using this sample, [create a new issue](https://github.com/pnp/sp-dev-fx-webparts/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=bug-report.yml&sample=REACT-ACCORDION&authors=@AbhishekGarg%20@gautamdsheth&title=REACT-ACCORDION%20-%20).

+For questions regarding this sample, [create a new question](https://github.com/pnp/sp-dev-fx-webparts/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=question.yml&sample=REACT-ACCORDION&authors=@AbhishekGarg%20@gautamdsheth&title=REACT-ACCORDION%20-%20).

+Finally, if you have an idea for improvement, [make a suggestion](https://github.com/pnp/sp-dev-fx-webparts/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=suggestion.yml&sample=REACT-ACCORDION&authors=@AbhishekGarg%20@gautamdsheth&title=REACT-ACCORDION%20-%20).

 <img src="https://telemetry.sharepointpnp.com/sp-dev-fx-webparts/samples/react-accordion" />